California State Library Sections & Organizational Chart

 The California State Library's Human Resources Services Office (HRSO) provides full-service human resources services for employees and management including consultation in the areas of recruitment, pay and benefits, employee training and development, health and safety, and labor relations.
 The HRSO also assists individuals interested in fulfilling career opportunities at the California State Library.
 For more information on internships, volunteer, and career opportunities, visit our Jobs page.

 The Information Services Section provides books and other materials on a wide variety of topics of interest to both state government employees and the general public.
 Reference and bibliographic materials in all subjects fields except Californiana and the law are available here.

-The Library Development Services (LDS) Bureau administers state and federal grant programs for California's libraries; works to enhance library collaboration and resource-sharing, and provides consulting services to public libraries and associated groups and organizations.
+The Library Development Services (LDS) Bureau administers state and federal grant programs for California's libraries, works to enhance library collaboration and resource-sharing, and provides consulting services to public libraries and associated groups and organizations.
 These activities help to support existing library programs, develop innovative new programs, extend and enhance library services across the state, and gain the greatest benefit from funding sources.

 The Preservation Section is responsible for the conservation, preservation, and digitization of the library's collections to ensure their continued access and use.

 The Witkin State Law Library offers an extensive collection of primary and secondary sources with a focus on California law.
 Primary sources from California's beginnings aid the Legislature and state agencies in tracing legislative or regulatory histories, and practice guides and court briefs aid lawyers and those proceeding pro se.
-Our rare and frequently consulted collections include virtually all California Senate and Assembly Bills dating back to 1867, superseded California Codes, and the California Code of Regulations Supplement and Notice Register.
+Our rare and frequently consulted collections include virtually all California legislation dating back to 1867, superseded California Codes, and the California Code of Regulations Supplement and Notice Register.
 Extending beyond California, we have materials relating to other states, federal legislation, and even historical and international law.